18 Top PE Activities for Dynamic Physical Education Classes

 Instructions:

-1. Players distribute themselves within their court.
+Players spread out within their court.

 Here are 25 "Dynamic" Small Group Breakout Games/Activities on Cap'n Pete's website store or here on Teachers Pay Teachers.